The Joe Budden Podcast

-The Joe Budden Podcast (formerly I'll Name This Podcast Later) is a talk and music podcast released twice a week.
-It's currently hosted by Joe Budden, Parks Vallely, Lamar "Ice" Burney, Antwan "Ish" Marby, Melyssa Ford, and Trevor "Queenzflip" Robinson, and was formerly hosted by Marisa Mendez (2015–2016), Rory Farrell (2015–2021), and Jamil "Mal" Clay (2016–2021).
+The Joe Budden Podcast (formerly I'll Name This Podcast Later) is an American talk and music podcast hosted by former rapper and media personality, Joe Budden, along with the show's producer and engineer, Parks Vallely, and co-hosts; Lamar "Ice" Burney, Antwan "Ish" Marby, Trevor "Queenzflip" Robinson, Marc Lamont Hill, and Damona "Don't Call Me White Girl" Love.
+Releasing biweekly, it is produced and based in New Jersey.

-The show covers numerous topics ranging from music to sports, but primarily focuses on hip-hop/R&B and the events pertaining to it from the previous week.
+The show covers numerous topics within mainstream media and pop culture, ranging from music, politics to sports, but primarily focuses on hip-hop/R&B and recent events centered in African-American culture from the previous week.

 History

 The show began in early 2015 as I'll Name This Podcast Later, originally hosted by former rapper Joe Budden, Rory Farrell and Marisa Mendez.
 The content of the podcast was described as "life, music, sex, and more".
 The first episode was released audio only on February 18, 2015, at a runtime of 1 hour.
 For the first year of its existence, the show followed this format, releasing episodes at an average run time of 60–75 mins and audio only.

 After episode 76 in July 2016, Mendez left the show, siding with Drake during his real life feud with Budden, and was subsequently replaced with Jamil "Mal" Clay for episode 77.

 With the release of episode 92 on December 14, 2016, the show switched to a new video format set in Budden's home studio.
 Shortly after this, the show's run time switched from an average of 60–70 mins to 90–120 mins, which varied from week to week.
 After the studio began undergoing renovations, the location for filming was moved to the living room of audio engineer Parks Vallely for episode 126 in August 2017.
 The move to Vallely's house marked his first appearances on the show; he would go on to become a formal host of podcast.

 In August 2018, Budden signed a deal to bring his podcast to Spotify while still uploading a video version to YouTube, and expand the show to a twice-weekly schedule, with new episodes every Wednesday and Saturday.
 In September 2020, the exclusive contract with Spotify came to an end after failed negotiations between the show and the digital streaming provider.